The 10 Best Hiking Shorts for Women of 2023

 The waistband style is tied directly to the style of the shorts, with compression shorts or running shorts featuring an elastic band and classic hiking shorts often having a zipper or button closure.

-Zipper and button flies are the more classic closure, which is less stretchy but can feel more secure and is a hardier type of closure.
+Zipper and button flies are the more classic closure; these are less stretchy but can feel more secure and are a hardier type of closure.

 Look at both ultralight and more rugged models